 Joop Huij teaches the elective Quantitative Investment Analysis.

-Wolf Wagner is a professor in finance at Rotterdam School of Management, Erasmus University (RSM) and a fellow of the Center for Economic Policy Research, London.
-He contributes regularly to policy debates using his academic research focusing on banking and financial markets, the implications of financial innovation for the functioning of the financial system, and the role of diversity in creating a more resilient economy.
+Wolf Wagner is Professor of Finance at RSM, and a fellow of the Centre for Economic Policy Research, London.
+He contributes regularly to policy debates using his academic research, which focuses on banking and financial markets, the implications of financial innovation for the functioning of the financial system, and the role of diversity in creating a more resilient economy.
 He maintains close links with the regulatory and central bank community, and has previously worked at Cambridge University, the Stockholm School of Economics and as Chairman of the European Banking Center at Tilburg University.
 Wolf’s work has been published in leading academic journals, such as the Journal of Finance, the Review of Finance and Management Science.

 Wolf Wagner teaches the elective Commercial and Investment Banking.

 Sander van Tol has over 20 years’ experience in treasury management, risk management and corporate finance.
 Sander is the managing partner of Zanders since 2011 and has a joint responsibility for the Corporate Clients advisory practice.
 He joined Zanders in 1996 and has advised many leading international corporates and not-for-profit organizations in the field of Treasury Management, Corporate Risk Management and Corporate Finance.
 He was appointed as the first non-practicing Board Member of the Dutch Association of Corporate Treasurers (DACT) and is currently a member of the Advisory Board of the DACT.
 Sander teaches international courses on Risk Management, Advanced Corporate Finance and International Finance at the VU University in Amsterdam.
 He holds a Master of Science degree from the Erasmus University of Rotterdam in Finance.

 Sander van Tol teaches the elective Treasury Management and International Finance.